Howard Community College: Campus

 In November 2014, a groundbreaking was held for a 145,300 sq ft four-story Science Engineering and Technology (SET) building.
 The facility replaces 260 parking spots to provide labs focused on Howard County Economic Development Agency initiatives including 3D printing and cybersecurity.
 The SET Building opened for classes in the summer of 2017, providing dedicated laboratories, a rooftop telescope observation area, and more than 1,000 total classroom seats.
+In 2023, the college announced an $11 million campaign to create a new campus-based workforce development and skilled trades center, the first in Howard County.
+In 2024, the Boys & Girls Clubs of America opened a new location in the college campus, aided by county executive Calvin Ball.

 Academics

 There are eight academic divisions at Howard Community College.
 They include: